rsquare2010/platformer/part2_README.md

 1. Implement frame capping on your platformer to ensure a smooth experience!
 	- You must print out the frame rate somewhere on your game (the console or otherwise the screen) so we can validate it is working.
 	- You may document a way to toggle the display of the framerate if you like.
+2. You must have a resource manager
+	- This time we are potentially working with more textures, and likely multiple copies of them.
+You must have a resource manager (even if you only load one spritesheet--remember you are building an engine that can scale in the future!).

 ## Rubric (8% of overall grade)